Moving Forward: Information on Royal Roads’ approach to COVID-19

 Health & Wellness

-Will accessibility services still be available?
+Are accessibility services available?

 How is Royal Roads supporting wellness in the transition to online learning?

-How can I make my payment?
+How can I make my tuition payment electronically?

 I am unable to pay my invoice by the due date.
 Will I receive a late fee?
+(NEW)

 I need extra time to pay my invoice, can I get an extension?
+(NEW)

 I am unable to pay my invoice in full, are there payment plans available?
+(NEW)

 I need to withdraw from my course.
 Am I eligible for a refund?